 Note: Nobody can really seem to agree if buying a suit in Hoi An is a good idea or not.
 The subject divides opinion so I will just tell you my experience.
 Faced with the best and worst dressed mannequins in Vietnam I found myself unable to answer a simple question.
 Do I need a suit?
 Right now, of course, …

-This very quick guide is a condensed introduction to Vietnam.
+This very quick guide to Vietnam is a condensed introduction to this exciting Southeast Asian country.
 We have listed basic information and quick tips to help you understand the costs and practicalities of travelling the country.
 Visa The Visa for Vietnam is perhaps one of the most confusing at first.
-There is no tourist Visa on arrival and the costs of the Visa can vary depending …
+There is no tourist Visa on arrival and the costs …

 There is nothing more powerful than the truth.
 This is why The Impossible is one of the hardest movies I have ever watched.
 Over 200,000 people died in the 2004 Boxing Day Tsunami and many more were left with nothing, so it was always going to be a tough couple of hours.
 The film focuses on an English family, Ewan …